NLnetLabs/cascade/doc/manual/source/building.rst

 Finally, before running Cascade you will need to create a few directories and Cascade's config file.
-Create the directory where you want to store the config (let's say ``./cascade`` for this example), fetch an up-to-date example config file, and create the ``policies`` and ``keys`` directories:
+Create the directory where you want to store the config (let's say ``./cascade`` for this example), and generate an example config file:

 .. code-block:: text

   mkdir ./cascade
-  curl -sS -o ./cascade/config.toml https://raw.githubusercontent.com/NLnetLabs/cascade/refs/heads/main/etc/config.toml
+  cascade template config > ./cascade/config.toml

 Then update the ``config.toml`` to use the appropriate paths.